QuiltServerTools/ServerSideDevDocs/docs/libraries.md

 }
 ```

-You now add a maven repository with the URL you found to it:
+You now need to add the maven repository's URL to the section:

 ```groovy
 repositories {